-Complaints alleging a violation of JCCC's Sexual Misconduct Policy are handled in accordance with applicable College policies and procedures.
-In general, the appropriate College personnel will first schedule an individual intake meeting with the complainant in order to: provide to the complainant a general understanding of College policy and complaint procedures; to identify forms of support or immediate interventions available to the complainant; and provide a general overview of how the allegation of Sexual Misconduct could potentially be addressed at both the College level and as a criminal matter with local law enforcement.
-An investigation will be conducted by an individual who has been trained on JCCC's Sexual Misconduct Policy and Procedures, and may include review of documentation, interviews with the victim, accused and other witnesses, and any other necessary inquiries.
+Complaints alleging sexual harassment or sexual misconduct are handled in accordance with applicable College policies and procedures.
+In general, the appropriate College personnel will first schedule an individual intake meeting with the complainant in order to: provide to the complainant a general understanding of College policy and complaint procedures; to identify forms of support; and provide a general overview of how the allegation of Sexual Harassment or sexual misconduct could potentially be addressed at both the College level and as a criminal matter with local law enforcement.
+An investigation will be conducted by an individual who has been trained on JCCC's policies and procedures, and may include review of documentation, interviews with the complainant, respondent and other witnesses, and any other necessary inquiries.

-College personnel will utilize a preponderance of the evidence standard during the investigation, and determine and implement a resolution and discipline, if necessary.
+Resolution procedures will utilize a preponderance of the evidence standard.
+Complaints of Sexual Harassment and sexual misconduct may be resolved informally or formally in accordance with the applicable College policy and the law.
+As applicable, an impartial hearing officer or College personnel may determine and implement a resolution and discipline.
 The detailed procedures for each type of offense including all applicable timelines can be found at the links below.

-For complaints against a student, the Student Sexual Misconduct Complaint Procedures (http://www.jccc.edu/about/leadership-governance/policies/safety-and-security/campus-community-safety/procedure-student-sexual-misconduct-complaint.html) will be used.
+For complaints of Sexual Harassment against a student or employee, the Sexual Harassment Complaint Operating Procedures 650.01

+(jccc.edu/about/leadership-governance/policies/safety-and-security/campus-community-safety/procedure-student-sexual-misconduct-complaint.html) will be used.